Welcome Back! 🌟

 Best wishes,

-Mr. Parker and Mrs Crabtree
+Mr. Parker, Mrs Crabtree and Mrs Quinn

 PE is timetabled for Monday and Tuesday, so all children are required to come to school in their PE kits on these days.
 Please ensure that your child come to school in the correct PE kit, which can be viewed here.